stevage/saltymill/README.md

 half an hour or more, possibly much more, depending on machine configuration and extract size.

 # Turbo one-VM one-line installer
-On a clean Ubuntu Quantal VM, run this command:
+On a clean Ubuntu Trusty VM, run this command:

 ```
 curl -Ls https://raw.github.com/stevage/saltymill/master/turbo.sh > turbo.sh && bash ./turbo.sh